Graph Parameters, Universal Obstructions, and WQO: Some examples of obstructions for graph parameters

 \subsection{Two examples of immersion-monotone parameters}

-In this subsection we consider graphs that may contain multiple edges but not loops.
+In this subsection we consider graphs that may contain multiple edges but no loops.
 For this, given a graph $G,$ we see its edge set as a multiset.
-We also use $\gall^{\mathsf{e}}$ in order to denote the class of all graphs with multiple edges.
+We use $\gall^{\mathsf{e}}$ to denote the class of all graphs with multiple edges.

+Let $G$ be a graph and let $e_1 = \{x,y\}$ and $e_{2} = \{y,z\}$ be two edges of $G$ where $y$ is a common endpoint of both.
+The result of the operation of \emph{lifting} the edges $e_{1}$ and $e_{2}$ in $G$ is the graph obtained from $G$ if we first remove $e_{1}$ and $e_{2}$ from $G$ and then add the edge $\{ x, z \}.$ As we deal with multigraphs, we agree that if any of $e_{1}$ and $e_{2}$ has multiplicity bigger than two, then its removal reduces its multiplicity.
+Also if the edge $\{x, z\}$ already exists, then we just increase its multiplicity by one.
+Moreover, if $e_{1}$ and $e_{2}$ are parallel edges then the lifting operation simply removes both of them.
+That is because we consider multigraphs with only multiple edges and therefore we suppress all loops that may arise from the lifting operation.